electro-spark/php-api-with-balancer-starter-kit/README.md

 7. Fill in your Balancer SSL [certificate](https://github.com/electro-spark/php-api-with-balancer-starter-kit/blob/main/balancer/ssl/cert.pem) and [certificate key](https://github.com/electro-spark/php-api-with-balancer-starter-kit/blob/main/balancer/ssl/cert-key.pem).

-If you don't have any certificates, for testing purposes, you can cd to the `ssl` directory and use mkcert to generate them for you.
-Do not use this in production!
+If you don't have any certificates, for testing purposes, you can cd to the `ssl` directory and use mkcert to generate them for you. (do not use in production)

 Usage example(for localhost):
 ```bash